bhagatsaurabh/vap/README.md

 </a>
 </p>

-An online easy to use webapp for audio synthesis, processing, manipulation and visualization
+An online easy to use webapp for audio synthesis, processing and visualization

 Check it out live [here](https://vap.saurabhagat.me/) !